cvigilv/esqueleto.nvim/README.md

 ## Roadmap

-`esqueleto.nvim` is in its infancy (therefore, expect breaking changes from time to time).
+`esqueleto.nvim` is in its infancy (expect breaking changes from time to time).
 I intend on extending this plugin with some functionality I would like for a template manager.
 At some point `esqueleto.nvim` should have the following (ordered by priority):